The Block (Sydney)

-The Block is a colloquial but universally applied name given to a residential block of social housing in the suburb of Redfern, Sydney, bound by Eveleigh, Caroline, Louis, and Vine Streets.
+The Block is a colloquial name given to a residential block of social housing in the suburb of Redfern, Sydney.
+It is bound by Eveleigh, Caroline, Louis, and Vine Streets.
 Beginning in 1973, houses on this block were purchased over a period of 30 years by the Aboriginal Housing Company (AHC; originally Aboriginal Housing Committee) for use as a project in Aboriginal-managed housing.

-The Block has been progressively demolished and redeveloped since around 2010, as part of the Pemulwuy Project, completed in mid-2023.
-There is new housing, including student accommodation in the Col James Student Accommodation building, as well as a gymnasium, Indigenous art gallery, and underground car parking.
+The Block has been progressively demolished and redeveloped since around 2010, as part of the Pemulwuy Project, which was completed in mid-2023.
+It is now a mixed-use area with student accommodation in the Col James Student Accommodation building, as well as a gymnasium, Indigenous art gallery, and underground car parking.
 Murals have been refreshed along the railway wall.

 Location

-The Block is probably the most famous feature of the suburb of Redfern, although it is located on the western border of that suburb, on the edge of Darlington.
+The Block is located on the western border of Redfern, on the edge of Darlington.
 Eveleigh Street is its eastern border, with railway lines on the other side of that street, and The Block used to be referred to as Eveleigh Street.
 Many Aboriginal men living in the area used to work at the Eveleigh St Railyards The Block is near Redfern station.